DenisKurek/memoract/TECHNICAL_DOC.md

-# NutCracker App – Technical Documentation
+# Memoract App – Technical Documentation

 ## Overview
-NutCracker is a React Native mobile application built with Expo, designed for task management with advanced completion methods and notification features.
+Memoract is a React Native mobile application built with Expo, designed for task management with advanced completion methods and notification features.
 The app leverages modern React patterns, Expo modules, and a modular architecture for scalability and maintainability.

 ---